whiplashomega/elthelas2/data/creatures/maggie-pelagius.markdown

 ***Smite.*** When hit with an attack can expend one spell slot to add 2d8 radiant damage to the attack, +1d8 for every level of the slot above 1st.

+***Dueling Fighting Style*** Does an extra 2 damage when wielding a one handed weapon and no other weapon

 ***Spellcasting.*** 4 1st level slots, 2 2nd level slots.
 Spells prepared: sanctuary, sleep, calm emotions, hold person.

 ***Channel Divinity.***